 After almost two decades I've waved goodbye to the TRU Digital Art & Design program and I am excited to find myself in TRUOL working with Brian Lamb where, amongst other things, we examine the new to see if it's better (or at least good).

 Update: January 2017.
 I'm coming up on 2 years in May in my new home.
 And it does feel like a home.
 TRU Open Learning is a very special workplace.
 The people are super nice, crazy smart, interesting, and work tremendously together as a team.
 In the past I had studied what are called "high functioning teams" in the literature with the feeling that I may never actually see one "in the wild".
 I've now not only seen one, but I have the extreme pleasure of being part of one.

 I'm using this little corner of the web to do a few things:

-- begin compiling a collection of resources that will initially focus on the basics of quickly designing and publishing material for the web;
+- begin compiling a collection of resources that will hopefully be of use to others;

 - blog about ideas, tools, methods and explorations on various topics that revolve around learning innovation, design and technology;

 - and then sometimes I'll just be … well … blowin’ smoke.

 Recent blog posts

 Wordpress has three standard places to put the majority of your stuff: Configuration settings, pages and posts.
 There are also some non-standard places to put stuff.
 You will want to think carefully about...
 READ MORE

 There is a quote attributed variously to Benjamin Franklin or Winston Churchill.
 I first encountered it on a hand produced wooden plaque at my uncle’s cabin.
 The cabin is constructed on a side...
 READ MORE